Favourited 129 times

-Old house on a stunning rock beach on a northern Orkney island with ca. 600 inhabitants, single mum with 2 boys and a shop to run needs help with some DIY jobs, general cleaning and entertaining the young ones.
+Old house on a stunning rock beach on a northern Orkney island with ca. 600 inhabitants, single mum with 2 boys and a shop to run needs help with general cleaning, entertaining the young ones and some DIY jobs.
 You're welcome to use our home as a base to explore the island(s), get some time out or do some studying/writing etc.

 Daily ferries and flights into town on the main island, sandy beaches, wildlife (seals, whales, puffins) and sometimes Northern Lights.
 Usually windy and some big storms in winter but also amazingly powerful, big skies and waves.
 The summer months (May - August) can be glorious and feel like paradise, but there's never any guarantee with the weather.